The Vedic Culture: 1500-600 B.C.

 Yajur Veda: It consists of various details of rules to be observed at the time of sacrifices.

 Sama Veda: it is set to the tune for the purpose of chanting during sacrifices.
-This book is also called the book of chants and the origin of Indian music are traced in it.
+This book is also called the book of chants and the origin of Indian music is traced in it.

 Atharva Veda: the text contains details of rituals.